exercism/elm/exercises/practice/allergies/.approaches/introduction.md

     |> List.map Tuple.second
 ```

-This approach at is the best at embedding the domain concept of using the bit positions in an `Int` to represent a list of `Allergy`.
+This approach is the best at embracing the domain concept of using the bit positions in the allergy score to represent a list of `Allergy`.
 You can also use a tuple instead of a type alias, but then you can't name the variables, so you lose some of this benefit.

 The compiler does not guarantee that the `allergies` list contains all the `Allergy` types.